Damage to the unexplored

 It’s not just raising awareness that fashion brands are doing to try and save the oceans.
 Many fashion companies and designers are creating sustainable and ethical clothes that can be used for water activities.

-Patagonia is a brand that specializes in sustainable surf-wear for both men and women.
+Patagonia is a brand that specialises in sustainable surf-wear for both men and women.
 All of their surf-wear clothing is made from Fair Trade certified facilities.
 This means that every time a purchase is made, a portion of that goes to those who worked on the sewing.
 Plus, 1% of their sales go to the grassroots groups that work for the preservation of the environment.

 The UK’s first and topmost online surf shop, The Green Wave offers sustainable surf products.
 The surfboards, bags, flip-flops, and even wax they sell are all sustainable in an effort to reduce plastic usage.
 They even sell t-shirts and hoodies that have come from the eco-friendly brand Rapanui, using 100% certified organic cotton.